Introducing Asana’s Fall 2024 Release. Discover what's new.Explore now

 Here are some common challenges that program managers often face.

 A project manager differs from a program manager based on daily tasks, though it is just as rewarding as a program manager role.
-A project manager’s main responsibility is to translate the program manager’s strategy into individual projects that meet set objectives.
+A project manager’s main responsibility is to translate the program manager’s strategy into individual projects that meet set objectives and milestones.
 This includes organizing, planning, tracking, and executing work.

 A project manager’s main role is to help keep teams organized and communication aligned.
 This keeps deadlines and program-level objectives on track.
 Other roles and responsibilities include assigning tasks and tracking project progress to ensure deadlines are met.